WhitingFamilyFun/learning/README.md

 # Programming Basics

-This is a repository for helping friends and family to learn how to code things.

 There are many different languages you can use to code.
 I'm going to be teaching you one of my favorites called Dart.
 It is an easy language to learn, and it also makes it easy to make web apps, Android, iOS, Windows, Linux, and macOS apps.

 This is one of the most simple programs that you can write in Dart.